czla/siamese-tracker-road-trip/README.md

 ﻿# siamese-tracker-road-trip  <br/> 基于孪生网络的单目标跟踪论文汇总

 ## Performance
+* Note
+    - Ranked by publish time.
+    - Performance details are gathered from original papers, not tested in the same platform.
+    - OP: meanoverlap precision at the threshold of 0.5.
+    - DP/Precision: mean distance precision of 20 pixels.
+    - EAO: expected average overlap.

 |   Tracker   | Accuracy-VOT2015/2016 | EAO-VOT2015/2016 | EAO-VOT2017 |AUC-CVPR2013 | Precision-CVPR2013 | AUC-OTB100 | Precision-OTB100 | AUC-OTB50 | Precision-OTB50 |  FPS  |
 | :---------: |  :---------: | :---------: |       :----------:       |   :----------:      |     :----------------:      |    :--------:    |   :--------------:     |     :-------:      |   :-------------:   | :----: |